 - Try putting a jar in the freezer for an hour after incubating vs. just in the fridge.
 One reader even found that if she let the jars sit on the counter for 2 hours after incubating, she had a wonderfully creamy batch!

 Raw milk yogurt notes: Keep in mind that the natural healthy bacteria in raw milk will compete with the yogurt cultures, and raw yogurt is notoriously less thick than pasteurized.
-Get tips on making raw milk yogurt at this week’s earlier post.
+Get tips on making raw milk yogurt here.